New Library Induction

 You can find details of every library in Cambridge via this directory.

-The University Library has produced a short video that introduces Cambridge Libraries.
+The University Library has produced a short Cambridge libraries introduction video

 Cambridge Libraries Introduction